The temporary hospital for care of German war casualties had been set

 drawl Bill had come to know so well.
 "Take a look in my jacket pocket."
 He

 paused for a moment.
-"Its
+"It’s…it’s my Bible."

 From that moment on, day in and day out, through his unbandaged seeing